amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 # Drawing the paddles

 Now let's do some drawing!
 But to draw something, we need something to draw.
-In Amethyst, those "somethings" are called Entities, which are described by Components.
+In Amethyst, those "somethings" are called entities.

-Amethyst uses an Entity-component system (ECS) called **specs**, also written in Rust.
+Amethyst uses an Entity-Component-System (ECS) framework called **specs**, also written in Rust.
 You can learn more about Specs in the [The Specs Book][sb].
 Here's a basic explanation of ECS from the **specs** documentation:

 > The term ECS is a shorthand for Entity-component system.
 These are the three